Hakuraku District

 Neon

-Tracting was a contact sport.
-Especially along the arcade strip in front of Hakuraku district station, and Thackeray played this game well.
+Thackeray played the game well.
 He worked his way up the crowded sidewalk, dodging the shills and drunks, flipping out tracts at every opportunity.
 A light rain was falling.
-The busy noise of the pachinko parlors rang out in the night air.
+The busy noise of the pachinko parlors filled the night air.
 The asphalt shimmered with rivers of silver and gold.

-He reached into his suitcoat pocket for some more pamphlets.
+He reached into his suit coat pocket for some more pamphlets.
 Michaels had moved half a block further up towards the subway station.
 They saw each other and waved.

 "How many left?"